Nazarali Issa

-Nazarali Issa (born 19 November 1990 in Comoros) is a Comorian footballer.
+Nazarali Issa (born 19 November 1990) is a Comorian footballer.

 Career

 Mauritius

 Achieving a transfer to Cercle de Joachim SC prior to spring 2013, Issa contributed a hat-trick as the Curepipiens eliminated AS Port-Louis 2000 from the 2013 Mauritian Cup.

 Reunion

 Putting four past AS 12ème Km at the 2016-17 Coupe de France with SS Capricorne, the Comorian stated that the style in Mauritius was less technical compared to Reunion.
 Pulling off a deal with Trois-Bassins a year later, he chalked up three goals in his first two fixtures, including a double to fell AS Saint-Louisienne 2-0 before bring up his tally to four in as many rounds.
 However, he picked dup an injury as November 2017 got underway.